 Doors and Windows:

 It is very common to find stepped cracks above openings in cavity walls where the doors or windows have been replaced, too.
-This is fairly common in properties built from the 1940s to ’70s without lintels in the outer leaf; the original steel windows were often designed to support the wall loadings.
+This is fairly common in properties built from the 1940s to ’70s with no lintels in the outer leaf; the original steel windows were often designed to support the wall loadings.
 A lack of support during replacement work can cause the wall to drop slightly.

 Other clues are where tapered diagonal cracks increase in width as they go up the building (typically widening in summer and closing during winter), and where you can see ‘mirror image’ cracking visible both inside and out.